“We put in a full price offer and didn’t get the house!”

 Buyer’s Motives: Is the buyer an investor intending to turn the property into a rental, or will they be occupying the home?
 Generally speaking, investors are far less emotionally attached to a particular home.
 They look at numbers, not how their sofa will fit in the living room.
 Some seller’s prefer dealing with investor buyers, some prefer dealing with owner occupants.
 The reasons why vary widely, don’t even try to figure them out.
 Just know that all things equal, some sellers may (or may not) select your offer over another simply because they prefer what you plan to do with the home.

 Seller’s Motivation: Sometimes, a good buyer agent can glean hints as to the seller’s motivation (conversely, a good listing agent would never reveal this information and jeopardize their clients negotiating position).
 If you can determine why the seller has the home listed, you may be able to tailor your offer a little.
-For example, if an owner is transferring out of state, a quick close may make your offer more appealing, even against one that is offering a higher price.
+For example, if an owner is transferring out of state or a situation back then, the owner said “going through a divorce, so I should probably sell my house“, a quick close may make your offer more appealing, even against one that is offering a higher price.

 Local Market Conditions: Are you in a sellers market or a buyers market?
+Are there enough homes for sale in the area?
 Are bank owned homes moving better than resales?
 Is there a new home builder nearby offering discounts?
 Are you looking in a neighborhood where the amenities offset some of the poor market conditions found elsewhere?
 Local (and I mean LOCAL) market conditions can play an important role in the psyche of both the buyer and seller.
 You as a buyer may assume that the “Phoenix real estate market sucks” when in fact you are placing an offer on a home in a local neighborhood that is actually in a seller’s market condition (they are out there, don’t believe everything the mainstream media tells you).
 Thinking in too broad a market area when you are analyzing market conditions may just get your offer sent to the shredder.

 Negotiability: First, I’m not even sure “negotiability” is a word.
 But it should be.
 If you look at enough home purchase offers, you get to where you can determine relatively well if the buyer is willing to negotiate on any terms.
 Personally, I think all parties in a real estate transaction should be willing to negotiate.
 You probably wouldn’t believe the petty things that have resulted in deals falling apart.
 Some border on the ridiculous.
 If a buyer comes in with a hard line, no negotiations allowed offer, then Mr. and Mrs. Seller are quite likely to say “Buh bye” to your offer without even giving it any consideration.
 Be flexible on things that don’t matter to you, and stand firm where you have to.
 But don’t slam the door shut before it’s even had a chance to crack open.